pgroenbaek/ustracks-stf-profiles/README.md

 This repository only contains the STF track profiles.
 The textures needed can be obtained from the [DBTracks package](https://the-train.de/downloads/entry/11252-DBTracks/) (USTracks is included in this).

-You more than likely have the textures in your route already if you ever need these profiles for superelevation.
+You more than likely have the textures in your route already if you ever need these profiles for super-elevation.

 ## Usage